Yoneda Lemma for Simplicial Spaces: Complete Segal Spaces and Covariant Model Structure

-\begin{remone} Although cofinal maps are defined as certain contravariant equivalences, yet they do not always behave similar to equivalences in the model categorical sense.
-In particular, they do not satisfy the "2 out of 3" property.
+\begin{remone} Although final maps are defined as certain contravariant equivalences, they do not always behave similar to weak equivalences in the model categorical sense.
+In particular, they do not satisfy the $2$-out-of-$3$ property.
 For example, in the chain